sei-international/LEAPMacro.jl/docs/src/quickstart.md

 This documentation explains how to quickly run Macro without linking it to LEAP.
 To learn how to run Macro with LEAP, see the LEAP exercise for the LEAP-Macro plugin available to registered users on the [LEAP](https://leap.sei.org/) website.

-The quickest way to get started with Macro is by running the demonstration model that is part of the GitHub distribution.
+The quickest way to get started with Macro is by running the "Freedonia" sample model that is part of the GitHub distribution.
 ```@raw html
 <p>First, <a href="https://downgit.github.io/#/home?url=https://github.com/sei-international/LEAPMacro/tree/main/test&rootDirectory=false" target="_blank">Download the demonstration files</a> as a zip file from GitHub and save it to the folder of your choice.
 (Clicking on the link will open a new window, where the zip file can be downloaded.)</p>
 ```